-I would explicitly allocate some of my monthly savings to this purchase.
+I would explicitly allocate some of my monthly savings to this purchase could even set up a dedicated saving or investing account just for that purchase.

 These budgeting templates are in the handbook on pages 24-25.
 You can download them from the MCOBA website, search for "Personal Financial Planning."
 Or you can email me and I will send them to you.